ArcFace: Additive Angular Margin Loss for Deep Face Recognition: Experiments

-{\bf Experimental Settings.} For data prepossessing, we follow the recent papers \cite{liu2017sphereface,tencent2017CosineFace} to generate the normalised face crops ($112\times112$) by utilising five facial points.
-For the embedding network, we employ the widely used CNN architectures, ResNet50 and ResNet100 \cite{he2016deep,han2016deep}.
+{\bf Experimental Settings.} For data prepossessing, we follow the recent papers \cite{liu2017sphereface,tencent2017CosineFace} to generate the normalized face crops ($112\times112$) by utilizing five facial points predicted by RetinaFace \cite{deng2020retinaface}.
+For the embedding network, we employ the widely used CNN architectures, ResNet50 and ResNet100 \cite{he2016deep,han2016deep} without the bottleneck structure.
 After the last convolutional layer, we explore the BN \cite{ioffe2015batch}-Dropout \cite{srivastava2014dropout}-FC-BN structure to get the final $512$-$D$ embedding feature.
-In this paper, we use ([training dataset, network structure, loss]) to facilitate understanding of the experimental settings.
+In this paper, we use ([training dataset, network structure, loss]) to facilitate understanding of different experimental settings.

 We follow \cite{tencent2017CosineFace} to set the feature scale $s$ to 64 and choose the angular margin $m$ of ArcFace at $0.5$.
+All recognition experiments in this paper are implemented by MXNet \cite{chen2015mxnet}.
+We set the batch size to $512$ and train models on eight NVIDIA Tesla P40 (24GB) GPUs.
+We set the momentum to $0.9$ and weight decay to $5e-4$.
+For the ArcFace training, we employ the SGD optimizer and follow \cite{tencent2017CosineFace,cao2017vggface2} to design the learning rate schedules for different datasets.
+On CASIA, the learning rate starts from $0.1$ and is divided by $10$ at 20, 28 epochs.
+The training process is finished at 32 epochs.
+On VGG2, the learning rate is decreased at 6, 9 epochs and we finish training at 12 epochs.
+On MS1MV3 and IBUG-500K, we refer to the verification accuracy on CFP-FP and AgeDB to reduce the learning rate at 8, 14 epochs and terminate at 18 epochs.

+For the training of the proposed sub-center ArcFace on MS1MV0 \cite{guo2016ms}, we also employ the same learning rate schedule as on MS1MV3 to train the first round of model ($K$=3).
+Then, we drop non-dominant sub-centers ($K=3\downarrow1$) and high-confident noisy data ($>75^{\circ}$) by using the first round model through an off-line way.
+Finally, we retrain the model from scratch using the automatically cleaned data.
+For the experiments of the sub-center ArcFace on Celeb500K \cite{cao2018celeb}, the only difference is the learning rate schedule, which is same as on IBUG-500K.

-All experiments in this paper are implemented by MXNet \cite{chen2015mxnet}.
-We set the batch size to $512$ and train models on four NVIDIA Tesla P40 (24GB) GPUs.
-On CASIA, the learning rate starts from $0.1$ and is divided by $10$ at 20K, 28K iterations.
-The training process is finished at 32K iterations.
-On MS1MV2, we divide the learning rate at 100K,160K iterations and finish at 180K iterations.
-We set momentum to $0.9$ and weight decay to $5e-4$.
-During testing, we only keep the feature embedding network without the fully connected layer (160MB for ResNet50 and 250MB for ResNet100) and extract the $512$-$D$ features ($8.9$ ms/face for ResNet50 and $15.4$ ms/face for ResNet100) for each normalised face.
-To get the embedding features for templates (\eg IJB-B and IJB-C) or videos (\eg YTF and iQIYI-VID), we simply calculate the feature centre of all images from the template or all frames from the video.
-Note that, overlap identities between the training set and the test set are removed for strict evaluations, and we only use a single crop for all testing.
+During testing of the face recognition models, we only keep the feature embedding network without the fully connected layer (160MB for ResNet50 and 250MB for ResNet100) and extract the $512$-$D$ features ($8.9$ ms/face for ResNet50 and $15.4$ ms/face for ResNet100) for each normalized face.
+To get the embedding features for templates (\eg IJB-B and IJB-C) or videos (\eg YTF and LFR2019-Video), we simply calculate the feature center of all images from the template or all frames from the video.